 PAM 5500 Operations and Planning of Senior Living and Related Facilities (1 credit, Sloan program permission required to enroll)

 PAM 5740 Fundamentals of Health Facility Planning for Managers (1 credit)

 PAM 5760 Long Term Care and Living Alternatives for the Older Adult (1 credit)

 PAM 5900 Special Topics in Health Administration and Finance (0.5-3 credits, may be repeated for credit if different topics covered)

-Completing requirements 2 and 3 above will not result in 15 credits, so students must select one additional PAM course.
+Completing requirements 2 and 3 above will not result in 15 credits.
+Students must select one additional PAM course.
 The additional course may be at the 2000, 3000, or 4000 level.
 The 3000 and 4000 level courses have prerequisites, so this additional course can be used to fulfill the prerequisite if desired.